hpharis258/hpharis258/README.md

 ### Terminal POS

-C# .NET 8 MVC application with SQL Server backend and automated GitHub Actions deployment pipeline hosted on a VPS.
+A C# .NET 8 MVC point-of-sale application integrating with Stripe Terminal.
+Built with SQL Server, user authentication, payment flows, refund handling, and automated deployment using GitHub Actions to a VPS.

+### One Count Calories

+An iOS calorie tracking app built with Swift and published on the Apple App Store.
+Currently expanding it with a .NET backend, account system, Supabase authentication, PostgreSQL, and AI-powered food scan credits.

 ### TypeRacingGame

+A real-time typing game built with React and TypeScript.
-Real-time React + TypeScript application with Supabase backend and Google authentication integration.
+Includes Supabase backend integration and Google authentication.

-### Personal Website

-Modern React/TypeScript portfolio website featuring Three.js integrations and interactive 3D elements.

-### One Count Calories

-iOS application built with Swift and published on the Apple App Store with subscriptions and in-app purchases.

 ---